44825762/Gitbook_public/basic/Writing/Tour.md

 First of all, introduction.

 Due to the COVID-19, most people wear a face mask when they go outside, but the face mask makes the accuracy of the traditional facial recognition algorithms declined substantially because masked images usually caused that algorithm to be unable to get the feature from a face.
-Besides, the fact of lacking masked face dataset makes the task of recognizing people by their facial components more difficult.
-This project aims to explore the effect of only encoding single facial components as features on the capability of LBPH facial recognition algorithm to identify face images.
+Besides, the fact of lacking masked faces dataset makes the task of recognizing people by their facial components more difficult.
+This project aims to explore the effect of only encoding single facial components as features on the capability of LBPH facial recognition to identify face images.

 (进入contribution)